opencypher/morpheus/README.md

 We are planning to support:
 - Integration with existing Spark libraries via the DataFrame API
-- Importing graphs from external sources and offer a pluggable data source interface
+- Importing graphs from more external sources and offer a pluggable data source interface
 - Making it easy to use as a Spark package

 ## Getting started with CAPS